milkers/react-suir-theming/README.md

 - [Semantic UI React - SUIR](https://react.semantic-ui.com/)

 After you run `npm i`, you can start the project with `npm start`.
-It runs on port `http://localhost:3010`.
+It runs on `http://localhost:3010`.

 Themes are under `src/semantic-ui` folder.
 `theme.config` file manages what theme to load.